-where we write $P(t) $ for $c_dt^d+\ldots+c_1t+c_0$.
-In particular, the implied constants depends only on $A$ and $\delta$, and not on $c_d,\ldots,c_2$. \end{prop} \begin{comm} This version is obtained by using two Dirichlet kernels in \cite[Lemma 3.4]{SS} instead of $d+1$.
-The calculations for the main term are simpler than in \cite{SS} since here we have a $2\times 2$ linear system in $c_0,c_1$ in which the coefficients of $c_0$ are both $1$. \end{comm}
+where we write $P(t)$ for $c_dt^d+\ldots+c_1t+c_0$.
+In particular, the implied constants depend only on $A$ and $\delta$, and not on $c_d,\ldots,c_2$. \end{prop} \begin{comm} This version is obtained by using two Dirichlet kernels in \cite[Lemma 3.4]{SS} instead of $d+1$ kernels.
+The calculations for the main term are simpler than in \cite{SS}, since here we have a $2\times 2$ linear system in $c_0$ and $c_1$ in which the coefficients of $c_0$ are both $1$. \end{comm}